A Day in the Life of a Teaching Assistant – Marie's Story

 A teaching assistant is a vital role within the school community.
 They assist the teacher with daily classroom and teaching responsibilities, and also act as a role model to children and help to educate the future generations.

-Marie Copeland has been a teaching assistant for almost 20 years.
+Marie Copeland has been a teaching assistant for 20 years.
 She loves the job and wants to tell her story to inspire more people to do the same.

 Tell us a bit about yourself and your home life.